mariamabdelati/todolist/README.md

 contains items and has various manipulation methods such as displaying list, adding, removing, editing, setting priority etc.

-## FileManagement
+## DatabaseManagement
-contains functions to open, write, read and delete file
+contains functions to select, insert, and delete from the database using SQL

 # Libraries